 The importance of job analysis is part 2 on the topic of job analysis.
-Here's part 1 on
+Here's part 1 on functional job analysis

 In this section of the functional job analysis you are calling out the requirements of knowledge, education, training, expertise and aptitudes required for the position.
 To satisfy legal requirements often times there are also descriptions of physical and environmental factors called out here as well.